2010, February 6

-Former U.S. Secretary of Defense Robert M. Gates '65 is named the 24th Chancellor of the College.
-Gates will succeed retired U.S. Supreme Court Associate Justice Sandra Day O'Connor in the post when she completes her term in February 2012.
+Former U.S. Secretary of Defense Robert M. Gates '65 was named the 24th Chancellor of the College.
+Gates succeeded retired U.S. Supreme Court Associate Justice Sandra Day O'Connor in the post when she completed her term in February 2012.

 2012, February 6

-Former U.S. Secretary of Defense Robert M. Gates '65 is invested as the College's new chancellor during the Charter Day ceremony.
+Former U.S. Secretary of Defense Robert M. Gates '65 was invested as the College's new chancellor during the Charter Day ceremony.

 2012, May 13